sharma-archit/RISC-V-CPU/README.md

 Decode
 - The Decode stage contains the instruction decoder, register file (RF), jump branch logic (JBL), and data hazard mitigation logic (DHML).
 - The instruction decoder generates the control signals for the datapath.
 The RF stores recent data.
 The JBL looks at the current instruction to determine if it is a jump instruction or branch instruction, and to take it or not.
 The DHML looks at the current and previous two instructions to determine if there is a data hazard.
-If action is required it freezes pipeline stages and/or forwards data.
+If action is required it freezes pipeline stages and/or forwards output data from previous conflicting instructions that have not reached the Writeback stage.

 Execute
 - The Execute stage contains the arithmetic logic unit (ALU).